DSC-Capstone/2024-25/syllabus.md

 ---
 # Quarter 2 (DSC 180B, Winter 2025)

 In Quarter 2, you will execute your [Quarter 2 Project](../assignments/projects/q2), the proposal for which you submitted at the end of Quarter 1.
-You will also prepare to present your work to a variety of audiences, in a variety of formats (most notably, as a poster at our [**in-person capstone showcase**](https://dsc-capstone.org/showcase-24) on Friday, March 15th).
+You will also prepare to present your work to a variety of audiences, in a variety of formats (most notably, as a poster at our **in-person capstone showcase** on Friday, March 14th).

 ## Getting Started

 A few things to note before the quarter begins:

-- Sections begin on Monday, January 8th.
+- Sections begin on Monday, January 6th.
 Confirm the date and time of your discussion section [here](https://docs.google.com/spreadsheets/d/1dCjs06QobZ3jrMBFIMeHYuqXDpGZHLZAxYUnraVQtNI/edit#gid=0).
   - Make sure to enroll in your section ASAP if you haven't already, and to start participating from Day 1.
 - There are no new methodology lessons or assignments in Quarter 2.
 Everything you'll be required to submit will be in some way related to your Quarter 2 Project, and all deadlines are on the course homepage.
 There are, however, [Office Hours](../office-hours) held by the methodology TAs each week.
 - Make sure you can access the following sites; email the instructor if you can't: